-The ability to determine valuation of fine art is vital for art business professionals.
-It requires a set of skills comprised of detective research, knowing where to look, who to talk to, how to unravel a mystery and more.
-This course provides students with a thorough introduction to art research methods utilizing traditional print formats as well as online databases.
-Participants learn about the essential tools for valuation consideration including comparables, provenance, Getty Object ID terminology, ArtTactic analytic reports, fair market value, retail replacement value, catalogues raisonné, and more.
-Through a combination of lectures, visits to galleries, museums and artist’s studios, library orientations as well as guest speakers, students receive an intensive introduction to the art of research and valuation.
+Determining the valuation of fine art is vital for art business professionals.
+This ability requires a set of skills comprised of detective research, knowing where to look, who to consult, how to unravel a mystery, and much more.
+This course will provide participants with a thorough introduction to art research methods, using traditional print formats as well as online databases.
+Participants will learn about the essential tools for valuation consideration, including comparables, provenance, Getty Object ID terminology, ArtTactic analytic reports, fair market value, retail replacement value, catalogues raisonnées, and more.
+Through a combination of lectures, guest speakers, site visits to galleries, museums, and artist’s studios, and a library orientation, participants will receive an intensive introduction to the art of research and valuation.

-- Learn how to examine works of art, ask germane questions and become conversant with terminology specific to Getty Object ID.
+• To examine works of art, ask the right questions, and become conversant with terminology specific to art market research and valuation (such as Getty Object ID).